 THE SOLUTION: The foundation approached WizeHive as they began searching for potential solutions, clearly sharing during initial discussions that they knew the particular features they wanted but felt other programs were requiring them to buy into a package that included functionality they were not interested in, and for a price they were concerned was too steep.
 The staff didn’t want more than they needed, and they only wanted to pay for the features they were going to use.

-Working with both WizeHive’s sales and implementation teams, the organization was able to draw up a program scope that matched their technical requirements, their budget, and their wish list.
+WizeHive’s sales and implementation teams worked directly with the organization to draw up a program scope on our ZengineTM platform that matched the foundation's technical requirements, their budget, and their wish list.
+This included the need for a user-friendly interface that was accessible any time, anywhere.

 “The price matched with how simple it is for our tennis pros to go in and use is what sold it for me,” said Alexis Johnson, Executive Director, USTA Florida Foundation.
 “If someone needs a grant to support his students but is so turned off by the difficulty of the application experience, the software is not worth it for me.
 Our former software was too intimidating, and I really wanted something that would appeal to our applicants more.”